 Q: Which is a better choice to use in my coffee?
 Coffee-mate® Fat Free Vanilla or Coffee-mate® Sugar Free Vanilla?

 A: We wouldn’t call either a “good” choice.
-Per Tbsp, the fat free version of Coffee-mate contains 25 calories, 1 gram of fat, and 0 grams of saturated fat.
-While the sugar free version has 15 calories, 1 gram of fat, 0 grams of saturated fat, and the artificial sweeteners sucralose (Splenda), and acesulfame potassium.
+Per tablespoon, the fat-free version of Coffee-mate® contains 25 calories, 1 gram of fat, and 0 grams of saturated fat.
+While the sugar-free version has 15 calories, 1 gram of fat, 0 grams of saturated fat, and the artificial sweeteners sucralose (Splenda) and acesulfame potassium.

-Companies can get around this by using a smaller serving size, like the 1 Tbsp serving that is used for Coffee-mate, which allows for the product to be labeled without trans fats.
-If each Tbsp of Coffee-mate contains .49 grams of trans fat, and you use 2-3 Tbsp in your coffee, you could be consuming almost 1.5 grams of trans fat per cup.
+Companies can get around this by using a smaller serving size, like the 1 tablespoon serving that is used for Coffee-mate®, which allows for the product to be labeled without trans fats.
+If each tablespoon of Coffee-mate® contains .49 grams of trans fat, and you use 2-3 tablespoons in your coffee, you could be consuming almost 1.5 grams of trans fat per cup.
 The American Heart Association recommends no more than 1.5 grams of trans fats per day, with an ideal goal of avoiding them all together — and we agree.

-Best option: A quarter cup 1% milk plus 1 teaspoon sugar.
+A quarter-cup 1% milk plus 1 teaspoon sugar.
 You’re getting calcium from the milk, without the fat or saturated fat you get with cream, and you get a little sweetness without too many calories (1 teaspoon of sugar has 16 calories.)